Cpptz/jgrapht/REPORT.md

 The path is described as a list of vertices, a list of edges or both, with optionnaly a start and an end vertex.

-First it checks that either the path or both the list of vertices and the list of edges
+First it checks that the path is either described by a list of vertices or edges or both.

-Then depending on the way the path is described, it will check that the vertices or edges are contained in the graph, that each edge or vertex follow each other...
+Then depending on the way the path is described, it will check that the vertices or edges are contained in the graph, that each edge or vertex follows each other.

 #### [buildGraph()](./jgrapht-core/src/main/java/org/jgrapht/graph/builder/GraphTypeBuilder.java)
 This function builds a graph dependent on the boolean variables allowingSelfLoops, allowingMultipleEdges, weighted and